snivarty/pdfama/README.md

 Building `pdfAMA` was an interesting exercise to explore the potential of Chrome Built-in AI and related technologies:

-*   **Chrome extensions:** how extensions can function in this context, specifically as a sidePanel that is always accessible.
+*   **Chrome extensions:** How extensions can function in this context, specifically as a sidepanel that is always accessible.
-*   **Client-Side PDF Text Extraction:** utilizing the power of existing pdf parsing libraries to extract data from PDF documents.
+*   **Client-Side PDF Text Extraction:** Utilizing the power of existing pdf parsing libraries to extract data from PDF documents.
 *   **On-Device AI:** We gained insights into integrating with the Gemini model as well as transformers to run efficiently within the browser environment, balancing performance with minimal resource consumption, e.g., with our RAG-based approach to work on large documents.
 *   **Optimizing Local Vector Search:** Developing and fine-tuning an efficient vector database and search mechanism that delivers results quickly in the browser.
 *   **Designing for Privacy:** Understanding and implementing best practices for data security and user privacy within the strict confines of a browser extension.